Skip to navigation menu Skip to content

 • Chemotherapy

-If your child has a cancerous germ cell tumor, their treatment may include anticancer medicine (chemotherapy).
+If the germ cell tumor is cancerous, treatment may include anticancer medicine (chemotherapy).

 Doctors sometimes use chemotherapy before surgery to help shrink the tumor or after surgery to help kill any cancer cells that remain.
-Some children have only chemotherapy, not surgery.
+Some people have only chemotherapy, not surgery.

-Our patients receive chemotherapy at our hospital campus in Seattle.
-Most children with germ cell tumors stay in our Cancer and Blood Disorders Center - Inpatient during treatment.
-Some children get treatment at our outpatient infusion center as a day procedure.
+We provide chemotherapy at our hospital’s main campus in Seattle.
+Most people we treat for germ cell tumors stay in our Cancer and Blood Disorders Center – Inpatient.
+Some get treatment at our outpatient infusion center as a day procedure.

 See more about getting chemotherapy at Seattle Children’s.